How to Make the Most of Your Trip to Ocala National Forest

 Ocala/Marion County may be best known for its sprawling horse farms and crystal-clear springs, but it’s also home to the southernmost national forest in the continental US.

-Located not far from Ocala’s thriving downtown district, the Ocala National Forest is the picture-perfect setting for a variety of outdoor activities that will make you feel miles from civilization.
+Located not far from Ocala’s thriving downtown district, the Ocala National Forest is the picture-perfect setting for a variety of outdoor activities that will make you feel miles away from civilization.
 Here’s how to get the most out of your visit.

 The Ocala National Forest boasts approximately 387,000 acres of varied terrain, from highlands to coastal lowlands.
 It’s also dotted with more than 600 swamps, lakes, rivers and springs.
 Ocala’s mild winters make the forest an ideal spot for camping, and there’s no better way to relax on a warm summer day than paddling down a cool, tree-lined river.